casey/just/README.md

-`source()` and `source_directory()` behave the same as `justfile()` and `justfile_directory()` in the root `justfile`, but will return the path and directory of the current `import` or `mod` source file when called from within an import or submodule.
+`source()` and `source_directory()` behave the same as `justfile()` and `justfile_directory()` in the root `justfile`, but will return the path and directory, respectively, of the current `import` or `mod` source file when called from within an import or submodule.

 #### Just Executable